MP Estate Planning UK

 Key Considerations:

-The will typically names a primary executor and may also name an alternate executor.
-The primary executor is responsible for carrying out the instructions in the will, while the alternate executor takes over if the primary executor is unable to serve.
+A well-drafted will typically names a primary executor and may also name one or more substitute executors.
+The primary executor is the first person responsible for applying for probate and carrying out the will’s instructions.
+The substitute executor steps in if the primary executor dies, lacks mental capacity, or is otherwise unable or unwilling to act.

 Executor TypeRoleResponsibilities